lemlac/mulem/docs/reference.md

 implementLater(): int = default[]
 ```

 You can also get the size of any type with the compile-time function `sizeof`.
 It returns a constant `uint` (unsigned integer) with the number of bytes of memory that type requires.
-The exact sizes of some types like `int` or `float` might vary, but you can rely on `char` and `bool` being 1 byte each.
+The exact sizes of some types like `int` or `float` might vary, but you can rely on `byte` and `bool` being 1 byte each.
 There's also the `void` type which represents no data. `ptr` depends on the pointer size of the system.

 ```
+sizeOfChar = sizeof[byte]   -- == 1
 sizeOfBool = sizeof[bool]   -- == 1
-sizeOfChar = sizeof[char]   -- == 1
 sizeOfVoid = sizeof[void]   -- == 0
 sizeOfPtr  = sizeof[ptr]    -- == 4 or 8
 ```